Delayed-Gitification/nano_tools/README.md

 The csv must have 3 columns:
 1. The first column is the primer name (eg "forward_1")
-2. The second column is the primer sequence (this should be the 5'-3' sequence in the primer itself) (TODO check this)
+2. The second column is the barcode sequence from the primer (this should be the 5'-3' sequence in the primer itself)
 3. The third column must either be "F" or "R" depending on whether it was a forward or reverse barcode

 Here is an example: